aptech/gehttpd-docs/docs/index.rst

 ``&`` will still end the process upon logging out of the ssh session that started it.

-If executing GEhttpd with ``xvfb``, the following command use a 1920x1080 buffer by default:
+If executing gehttpd with ``xvfb``, the following command use a 1920x1080 buffer by default:

 ::